 What if airlines collected Universal Carbon Credits from their customers to pay for all the fossil fuels those jet engines burn up?
 That will have a massive effect over one or two decades, even if there’s no way of knowing what it would be.

 And it would be the popular choice of Universal Carbon Credit-spending citizens, who considered how much they wanted to fly compared to all their other climate-damaging activities.

 Society should not wait until things become desperate, and acting now on all fronts will likely bring synergies we could never have planned for.

-Carbon Rationing Explained Related Content
+Carbon Currency Explained Related Content

 Faced with ever more obvious signs of damaging climate change all around the world, a clear and effective way to reduce CO2 emissions and keep…

 Dr. Bremley W.B.
 Lyngdoh is Director Microfinance & Ecorestoration of Earthbanc, which enables smallholders to plant mangroves and build sustainable livelihoods by investing capital from…

 The city of Lahti in Finland is running an experimental personal carbon trading scheme, with voluntary carbon rationing or quotas helping citizens reduce their carbon…